 - Selected Cell Editing

 The Selected Cell Editing section enables the user to select the desired cells from the Roughness Factor Data table and then edit the flow and roughness coefficients either individually or in a batch.
 The user can edit the coefficients using:

 - Multiply by a factor

 - Apply value

-To edit the cell’s coefficient, select the cells by clicking on it while pressing [Ctrl] or [Shift] key; choose the desired cell-editing option; enter the change coefficient, and then click the [Apply Change] button.
+To edit the cell’s coefficient, select the cell by clicking on it while pressing the [Ctrl] or [Shift] key; choose the desired cell-editing option; enter the change coefficient, and then click the [Apply Change] button.